© Rob Munday 2012

 Rob Munday FRSA was born in Great Yarmouth, Norfolk, UK, in 1958, and grew up in the small coastal village of Caister-on-Sea.
 After gaining A-Levels in both the arts and sciences, he moved to Cornwall and Devon and, in 1983, graduated from Plymouth University/Plymouth College of Art with a BA(Hons) in Scientific and Technical Graphics, the first degree outside of the USA to specialise in the fledgling fields of computer graphics, television, and video together with the more traditional subjects of photography, graphic design, and illustration.
 While studying for his degree, he traveled to London and saw his first hologram in the exhibition Light Years Ahead at The Photographers Gallery in 1981, the first-ever international exhibition of creative holography to be held in the UK.
 He returned to the University determined to teach himself this new medium and become one of the UK’s first generation of holographers.

-After graduating, Rob gained employment at Richmond Holographic Studios, working with pioneering artists Edwina Orr and David Traynor, and, at the same time, founded his own private holography studio, the forerunner of the studio and company he still runs today.
+After graduating, Rob gained employment at Richmond Holographic Studios, working with pioneering artists Edwina Orr and David Traynor, and, at the same time, founded his private holography studio, the forerunner of the studio and company he still runs today.

 In 1985, Rob was invited to help establish and run the world's first postgraduate degree in creative holography as one of the three founding members of staff of the Royal College of Art's Holography Unit.